AndrejNovak/data_processing_scripts/README.md

 # Methods to implement:
 1) Single particle tracks with histograms on top and right side of the track to indicate the energy deposited in each row and column.
 (In progress)

-2) Plot 3D particle tract.
+2) Plot 3D particle track.
 Define a method based on Bergmann's article and use it for plotting.

 3) In single particle tracks, draw a line along the track.
 This is just a first step for length determination.
 Not necessary, just for me as a practise.